-Anticipation is building ahead of this summer's WWDC 2019, the company's week-long developer conference, which will (almost certainly) be held 3-7 June in San Jose, California.
-Tickets to the event are distributed by a lottery, in which developers are selected at random to attend, although they still have the ticket price.
+Anticipation is building ahead of this summer's WWDC 2019, the company's week-long developer conference, which will be held 3-7 June in San Jose, California.
+Tickets to the event are distributed by a lottery, although even lottery winners have to pay to attend.

-In this article we explain how to get WWDC tickets, how the lottery works, and how much tickets are likely to cost.
+In this article we explain how to get WWDC tickets, how the lottery works, and how much tickets cost.

 The WWDC ticket lottery

 Tickets to WWDC are distributed by lottery, but be warned that you still have to pay for the ticket if you win, and it's pretty expensive.

 (Why a lottery?
 Back in 2012, all 5,000 WWDC tickets sold out within two hours of being released, and in 2013 it took just two minutes; many developers who missed out were far from happy.
 So in 2014 Apple adopted a new approach that it hoped would be fairer.)

 The ticket lottery for WWDC 2019 has now opened, and developers can register here.
 It will remain open until 5pm PDT on 20 March, which is midnight for those of us in the UK.